 In relation to certain loans to stockholders, the Company purchased call options which grant the Company the right to acquire a fixed number of the Company's common stock, par value \$0.00001 per share ("Common Stock"), held by such stockholders over the exercise period (four years).
 However, the exercise price per share is not fixed.
 The approximate \$3.273 exercise price per share increases by a nominal amount of approximately \$0.005 for each month that lapses from the call option issuance date.
-As of December 31, 2021, the exercise price per share was approximately \$3.424.
+As of December 31, 2020, the exercise price per share was approximately \$3.362.
 The Company understands that this variability in the exercise price of the call option is tied to the passage of time, which is not an input to the fair value of the Company's shares per ASC 815.
 Therefore, the Company does not believe the call option meets the scope exception under ASC 815.
 As the scope exception is not met, the call option is accounted for as a derivative instrument.
 Accordingly, the call option is measured at fair value and presented as a derivative asset on loans to stockholders on the Company's consolidated balance sheets.
 Interest earned on the non-recourse promissory notes will be reported as interest income and changes in the fair value of the call option will be reported as other income or expense in the period incurred.
 The call option is measured at fair value at the end of each reporting period with change in fair value recorded in earnings.
-In January 2022, the Company exercised the call options.
-Please refer to Note 19 Subsequent Events for details.
+The fair value of the call option as of December 31, 2020 and 2019, was approximately \$0.5 million.

-A roll-forward of the Level 3 derivative asset on loans to stockholders is as follows (in thousands):
+A roll-forward of the Level 3 derivative asset on loans to stockholders is as follows (dollars in thousands):

-Opening value at January 1, 2020 \$ 457
+Opening value at January 1, 2019 \$-

-Change in fair value during the year
+Initial fair value at the original issuance dates 457

-Ending value at December 31, 2020 457
+Change in fair value during the period -

-Amendment to loan to stockholder 5
+Ending value at December 31, 2019 \$457

-Change in fair value during the year 3 4,791
+Change in fair value during the period -

-Ending value at December 31, 2021 \$3 5,253
+Ending value at December 31, 2020 \$457